-- Automatic Awards: We have eliminated the provision that first-time applicants receive an automatic award.
-A new applicant will receive extra points, but the application will be scored competitively along with other applications. - Caps on Multi-municipality Grant Applications: Previously, a group of counties or group of municipalities could ask for the maximum award times the number of eligible applicants in the group.
-For example, six counties with drug drop boxes could request \$5,000 x 6 = \$30,000.
-We have never allocated that much money to one grantee.
-The maximum for multi-municipality grants will be: - Ocontinuous drug collection grant = \$8,000 (can be used to purchase up to 5 drug drop boxes, not to exceed \$1,000 per box, and for other continuous collection eligible expenses.) - o Temporary drug collection grant = \$6,000 - Definition of Unwanted Prescription Drugs: The clean sweep rule now includes a definition of unwanted prescription drugs in ATCP 34.

-- Disposal of auto-injectors or pre-filled syringes: The cost of disposing pre-filled syringes or auto-injectors is a reimbursable expense.
+- \New\ Documentation of expenses.
+All expenses, except staff salaries, must be supported with documentation, such as itemized invoices or receipts. - Automatic Awards: We have eliminated the provision that first-time applicants receive an automatic award.
+A new applicant will receive extra points, but the application will be scored competitively along with other applications. - Caps on Multi-municipality Grant Applications: The maximums for multi-municipality grants are: - O Continuous drug collection grant = \$8,000 (can be used to purchase up to 5 drug drop boxes, not to exceed \$1,000 per box, and for other continuous collection eligible expenses.) - $\circ$ Temporary drug collection grant = \$6,000 - Definition of Unwanted Prescription Drugs: The clean sweep rule includes a definition of unwanted prescription drugs in ATCP 34.02(17r). - Disposal of auto-injectors or pre-filled syringes: The cost of disposing pre-filled syringes or auto-injectors is a reimbursable expense.
 Plain sharps (needles, lancets) will not be covered, just those that contain drugs. - Drug Drop Box Purchases: Applicants can use unwanted prescription drug grant funds to purchase a drug drop box or receptacle.
 You can request up to \$1,000 per drop box with a maximum of five boxes purchased.
-A 25 percent match for total project costs is still required. - Funds Available for Drug Grants: The amount of money allocated to unwanted prescription drug grants is \$75,000. - Maximum Grant Awards: The program adjusted the maximum amount of grant money a single applicant (such as one city or one town) can request.
-A single applicant can request a maximum of \$5,000 to be used for continuous collections, including purchasing drug drop boxes.
+A 25 percent match for total project costs is still required.

+- Funds Available for Drug Grants: The amount of money allocated to unwanted prescription drug grants is \$75,000. - Maximum Grant Awards: A single applicant can request a maximum of \$5,000 to be used for continuous collections, including purchasing drug drop boxes.
 An applicant for a temporary drug collection (collection event) can request a maximum of \$4,000. - No-Cost Drug Disposal: We strongly encourage all grant recipients to use the no-cost drug disposal offered by the DOJ.
 Registration is required and drugs must be packed into specific shipping containers provided by DOJ.
 The DOJ drug take back protocol is available with the other grant application materials on the clean sweep website and in the new SharePoint site.
 The protocol will give you some idea of DOJ's requirements including registration, shipping containers and liners, acceptable items, etc. For more information contact Danielle Long, Wisconsin DOJ at longdb@doj.state.wi.us or call (414) 403-4437.
-The protocol will be updated for 2020. - Sharps Container Purchases: Drug grant funds can be used to purchase a sharps container to keep sharps out of unwanted prescription drug drop boxes and collection containers.
+The protocol will be updated for 2022. - Sharps Container Purchases: Drug grant funds can be used to purchase a sharps container to keep sharps out of unwanted prescription drug drop boxes and collection containers.
 The cost of disposing of sharps will not be covered under the drug grant unless they are auto-injectors or pre-filled syringes that contain drugs. - Unused Drug Funds: Unwanted prescription drug grant recipients who also receive a household hazardous waste grant may apply unused drug grant money toward household hazardous waste expenses.
 (Note that household hazardous waste grants are handled under a separate application.)